1. Overview

 type: "string"

-section at the bottom of the yml file, remove the x-view: "provider"
+Under the info section at the bottom of the yml file, remove the x-view: "provider".

 info: